The elementary construction of formal anafunctors: The bicategory of J -fractions

 We can compose renaming maps and so get a category $K_\J^R(x,y)$ with objects the fractions from $x$ to $y$ and arrows the renaming maps.

 \end{definition}

-As we shall see, we will also have a category with objects the $\J$-fractions and arrows the maps of fractions, and a functor invcluding $K_\J^R(x,y)$ into this latter category.
-For now we will be content with giving the definition of the arrow component of this functor, without proving functoriality; namely, a renaming map $r\colon (u,f) \to (v,g)$ is sent to the map $\iota(r)$ of fractions,
+As we shall see, we will also have a category with objects the $\J$-fractions and arrows the maps of fractions, and a functor including $K_\J^R(x,y)$ into this latter category.
+For now we will be content with giving the definition of the arrow component of this functor, without proving functoriality; namely, a renaming map $r$ from $(j,f)$ to $(k,g)$ as above is sent to the map $\iota(r)$ of fractions specified by the 2-arrow